brendenwest/ad430/README.md

 - A computer w/ Android Studio 4 installed
 - A Google Play developer account ($25 one-time fee)
 - A github.com account
-- A trello.com account
 - A Google Drive account

 ### Class Structure & Topics
-Course instruction will be fully online with a weekly Zoom conference on Monday to review new material, answer questions, and resolve any issues with completing client tasks.
+Course instruction will be fully online with a weekly Zoom conference on Wednesday to review new material, answer questions, and resolve any issues with completing client tasks.

 Throughout the week, students can reach out to me directly in the NSC:AD slack team with questions.